Tactics Ogre: Synopsis

 Eventually finding Plancy dying from a terminal illness, Plancy tells Denim he is of the Mown family, and Kachua is Dolgare's illegitimate daughter, giving her a direct claim to Valeria's throne.
-By this point, the revelations regarding their bloodline and the constant danger for Denim strain his relationship with Kachua, leading her to briefly join Tartare's forces.
+By this point, the revelations regarding their bloodlines and the constant danger for Denim strain his relationship with Kachua, leading her to briefly join Tartare's forces.
 If Denim does not comfort her, she commits suicide.
 Hamilton is captured and tortured by Tartare during this period, and while rescued Hamilton is left crippled and mentally traumatized.
-Gargastan is conquered and Barbatos dies either by suicide or execution.
+Galgastan is conquered and Barbatos dies either by suicide or execution.
 In all routes, Ronway's complicity in the massacre is revealed, leading to his assassination by his own people.
 Tartare's forces are defeated and Denim kills Branta Mown.
 Survivors of Tartare's Dark Knights use the stolen Zenobian sword Brunhild to break the seal on a portal leading to the realm of Asmodeus, attempting to use its power to repel Denim's forces but are instead killed.

 It is revealed that Dolgare, overcome with despair over the death of his wife, made a pact with Asmodeus in an attempt to resurrect her and became an Ogre, one of humanity's ancient enemies.
-Dolgare attempts to return to reclaim Valeria, but Denim's forces defeat Dolgare and Warren sacrifices himself to seal the portal.
-Depending on Denim's actions and Kachua's fate, either Kachua is crowned queen and unites the groups in a time of peace, or Denim is crowned king and either sees Valeria conquered by Lodis or is assassinated during his inaugural speech by a Gargastan.
+Dolgare attempts to return to reclaim Valeria, but Denim's forces defeat Dolgare, and Warren sacrifices himself to seal the portal.
+Depending on Denim's actions and Kachua's fate, either Kachua is crowned queen and unites the groups in a time of peace, or Denim is crowned king and either sees Valeria conquered by Lodis or is assassinated during his inaugural speech by a Galgastan.
 Vice's fate varies depending on the route, either surviving as Kachua's ally, dying after killing Ronway, or being executed by Bacrum-Valeria to protect Branta Mown.
 In all endings, Hamilton is left in Valeria, his surviving forces return to Zenobia with Brunhild, and Tartare escapes back to Lodis.